Killklli/MusicReplacementMod/README.md

 - `loop` represents if the audio file should loop.
 Set it to `noloop` if you don't want the music to loop.
 Looping should be used for background music, while fanfares or ocarina songs should not be looping.

-- `.mp3` Is the file extension of your audio file and can be different.
+- `.mp3` is the file extension of your audio file and can be different.
 You shouldn't touch it at all when renaming your file.